MIT-LCP/mimic-code/README.md

 ## Launch MIMIC-III in AWS

 Use the below Launch Stack button to deploy access to the MIMIC-III dataset into your AWS account.
 This will give you real-time access to the MIMIC-III data in your AWS account without having to download a copy of the MIMIC-III dataset.
 It will also deploy a Jupyter Notebook with access to the content of this GitHub repository in your AWS account.
+Just look in the **Outputs** tab of the AWS CloudFormation console for links to your Juypter Notebooks instance.
 Prior to launching this, please login to the [MIMIC PhysioNet website](https://mimic.physionet.org/) and input your AWS account number.

 [![cloudformation-launch-stack](buildmimic/aws-athena/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=MIMIC&templateURL=https://aws-bigdata-blog.s3.amazonaws.com/artifacts/biomedical-informatics-studies/mimic-iii-athena.yaml)